Taking bookings for 2022 from November!

 - Hedgerows – legislation

 You will also complete our on-line Invasive Species course.
 This is an introductory level course about commonly occurring invasive species.
-The course comprises 9 modules sent out on a weekly basis and at the end of the course you will complete a short quiz to show that you will have completed and understood the course.
+The course comprises 9 modules accessed online and at the end of the course you will complete a short quiz to show that you will have completed and understood the course.
+You will receive a separate Certificate for this course.

 Other aspects of the course include: